Basileus: Classical times

-In classical times, most Greek states had abolished the hereditary royal office in favor of democratic or oligarchic rule.
+In classical times, most Greek states had abolished the royal office in favor of democratic or oligarchic rule.
 Some exceptions existed, namely the two hereditary Kings of Sparta (who served as joint commanders of the army, and were also called arkhagetai), the Kings of Cyrene, the Kings of Macedon and of the Molossians in Epirus and Kings of Arcadian Orchomenus.
 The Greeks also used the term to refer to various kings of "barbaric" (i.e. non-Greek) tribes in Thrace and Illyria, as well as to the Achaemenid kings of Persia.
 The Persian king was also referred to as Megas Basileus/Basileus Megas (Great King) or Basileus Basileōn, a translation of the Persian title xšāyaθiya xšāyaθiyānām ("King of Kings"), or simply "the king".
 There was also a cult of Zeus Basileus at Lebadeia.
-Aristotle distinguished the basileus, constrained by law, from the unlimited tyrant (tyrannos), who had generally seized control.
+Aristotle distinguished the basileus, who acts according to the law, from the tyrant (tyrannos), who had generally seized control.

 At Athens, the archon basileus was one of the nine archons, magistrates selected by lot.
 Of these, the archon eponymos (for whom the year was named), the polemarch (polemos archon = war lord) and the basileus divided the powers of Athens' ancient kings, with the basileus overseeing religious rites and homicide cases.
 His wife had to ritually marry Dionysus at the Anthesteria festival.
 Philippides of Paiania was one of the richest Athenians during the age of Lycurgus of Athens, he was honoured archon basileus in 293–292 BCE.
 Similar vestigial offices termed basileus existed in other Greek city-states.
 Thus in the Ionian League each member city had a basileus that represented it to the League sanctuary of the Panionion, whereas in the Roman period it was a League office of unclear duties, and was even held by women.